morauszkia/coding-notes/git/cooperation.md

 4. Create pull request to original repo's `main` from the feature branch of your forked repo
 5. The owner of the original repo reviews your changes, and decides if they want to merge your changes into their repository

+#### Single-commit-pull-requests

+Some teams have a single-commit-pull-request policy.
+In such a case you will have to [squash](./commands#squashing) your commits before creating a PR.

+The typical workflow would be:

+1. Create a feature branch off of `main`
+2. Write some code and commit it as necessary
+3. When you're ready, squash all commits into a single one
+4. Push changes to remote feature branch
+5. Open a PR into `main`
+6. Merge changes from feature branch into `main`

 ### Conflicting Changes

 If changes are made to _different_ lines of the code, [merging](./commands#merging) and [rebasing](./commands#rebase) goes smoothly.
 Similarly, if a line of code is changed in one commit, and later again, in a different commit, no problem arises, because Git knows, which change came first, and which came later.